Journey to Pascha

 Troparion & Icon Reflection

-Look at the icon of the Wise and Foolish Maidens together.
+Look again at the icon of the Wise and Foolish Maidens together.
 Say part of the Troparion together:

 Behold, the bridegroom comes at midnight, and blessed is the servant whom He shall find watching, and again, unworthy is the servant whom He shall find heedless.
-Tell students that "heedless" means not paying attention and not caring about what God wants us to do.

 7